 Soho & Covent Garden

 It’s not all grandeur and glamour, though.
 Edgy Soho offers a great mix of laid-back bars, restaurants and live music venues, while Covent Garden is alive with quirky street performers and bohemian market stalls.
 For high street names like Zara and Topshop, there’s no beating Oxford Street.
-And if you’re after a more traditional selection, there are olde-world shops and pubs to be found in St James’s.
+As well as this, traditional selections such olde-world shops and pubs are to be found in St James’s.

-Read more about living in Westminster – click on the developments in the list below for reviews from Westminster residents.
-Do you live in an apartment in Westminster?
+Read more about living in Westminster.
+Click on the developments below for reviews from residents living in some of the best places to live in Westminster.
+Alternatively, do you own or rent in Westminster?
 Click here to leave your review.